 Although you are one of several members of his IEP team, you are the only one at the table representing his interests alone.

 To ensure that the IEP reflects your child’s educational goals, you must read and understand each page to verify that it is filled out completely, accurately, and appropriately.
 You must also review the document to make sure that it contains, at a minimum. the essential elements described below.
 If they are not present in your child’s IEP, your job is to ask why not, and to work toward making them a part of this document.

 1. Strengths and weaknesses.
 Does the IEP reflect your input regarding the skills he does well and the skills he needs, as well as what you want him to know and do?

 2. Correct diagnosis.
 Does it contain an accurate, comprehensive definition of your child’s diagnosis, expressed clearly so that you understand how and what areas of learning are affected?

 3. Current performance indicators.
 Does it present a clear, valid picture of his present level of performance in such a way that it can be used as a benchmark to measure future progress?

 4. Valid interventions.
 Are you convinced that the treatment programs recommended are research-based and effective for his particular learning needs?

 5. Realistic, measurable goals.
-Are the annual goals set for her meaningful and attainable; will objective measures be used to determine if the goals have been achieved?
+Are the annual goals meaningful and attainable; will objective measures be used to determine if the goals have been achieved?

 6. Short-term objectives.
 Do the short-term (interim) objectives leading up to the annual goal specifically describe how progress will be measured, and is there a timetable and mechanism for regularly reporting progress, or lack thereof, to you?